AlexGatz/Simple2DUnityGame/README.md

   Lighting effects in 2D games
-  Importing and changing properties of assets using unities asset manager Incorporating collision detection for the character and environment
+  Importing and changing properties of assets using unities asset manager Incorporating collision detection for the character and environment Create and use a "fader" for scene changes

   I am certain there are other skills I learned during working on this project, I cannot think of them at this time.